glpaparelli/formally-quantum/notes/concepts/quantum-mechanics/Quantum Operations on Density Matrices.md

 If one ignores the classical bit information that is observed from the measurement, then the resulting state is a mixed state ![[density-matrix-ops-4.png | center | 200]]Thus, collapsing a quantum bit (measuring it while ignoring the result) corresponds to setting a certain region of the density matrix to $0$.

-We have seen that the effect of the two fundamental operations of quantum mechanics, [[Unitary Transformation]]s and [[Measurement]]s. can be described in terms of their action on density matrices.
+We have seen that the effect of the two fundamental operations of quantum mechanics, [[Unitary Transformation on QC]]s and [[Measurement]]s. can be described in terms of their action on density matrices.
 Since unitary transformations and measurements are our only means of interacting with a quantum state, it follows that there is no observable difference between mixed states which have the same density matrix representation.